 What is MIPS?

-The first performance period (Performance Year 2017) closed December 31, 2017.
-The first payment adjustments based on performance go into effect on January 1, 2019.
+The first performance period (Performance Year 2017) closed December 31, 2017 and the first payment adjustments based on performance went into effect on January 1, 2019.

 - Merit-based Incentive Payment System (MIPS) Data Submission